 The opening cinematic immediately makes us understand what awaits us: a mysterious bounty hunter chases a Snail bandit, but instead of the classic guns he holds a crossbow loaded with numerous animals, very alive and very angry.
 In fact, we discover that the “foreigner”Of the title does not like firearms, and prefers to use local fauna as a reserve of bullets.
 Strange that PETA had no complaints about it.
 The tutorial illustrates the main mechanics in a rough but functional way: large blue screens freeze the software to explain to the player how to deal with third-person platforming and first-person shooting.
 After capturing the gang leader and defeating the rest of the outlaws, we return to the city to cash in; this loop is the basis of the approximately 15 hours of the title, e lends itself decidedly to be played on a portable console.

 As already mentioned Oddworld: Stranger's Wrath HD offers both the first person view and the third person, the first one necessary to shoot with the crossbow, and the second more comfortable to navigate the environments and fight in close combat.
 The protagonist's melee skills are limited, but there is no lack of sophisticated combos.
 The star of the show is the crossbow, which can be loaded with two different animals at the same time, and which is the plague of the bandits: they can lure them, bite them, stun them, make them vomit or explode, and more.
 The variety is excellent and every type of animal can be enhanced throughout history.
-An interesting novelty is that our ammunition is not in some crate, nor is it dropped by defeated enemies, but must be captured using an insect with inexhaustible shots.
+An interesting novelty is that our ammunition is not found in any crate, nor is it dropped by defeated enemies, but must be captured using an insect with inexhaustible shots.
 And here the Nintendo Switch joypads show their limits a little: hitting objects (often flying) so small can be frustrating and many will need to test a lot before finding a threshold of sensitivity that satisfies them, or play in docked mode and also save yourself some fps drop.
 Once this problem is solved, the fight becomes adrenaline and full of possibilities.
 You can't just slap Terence Hill, or the enemies will make us a lot of holes.

 The player must learn when to shoot and when to hit, when to try to catch a stunned bandit and when to kill him, all while taking advantage of the environment and the different possibilities to his advantage, and this offers a discreet learning curve, especially during some meetings more excited.
 Controls are responsive at the right point in both modes, the third camera is not always reliable.
 Another peculiarity of the gameplay is the absence of curative objects: the foreigner can shake off the bullets, but doing so will consume stamina, as well as pulling heads, falling from great heights and running, therefore it must be managed carefully.
 The gameplay behind Oddworld: Stranger's Wrath is solid, even 15 years after its first incarnation, but the same cannot be said of level design: no matter how well-designed the rooms are, it is impossible not to notice that they come from two generations ago.
 Useless the minimap, which indicates only a vague position of the enemies in 2D, and the conspicuous verticality of many areas makes everything decidedly confusing in some places.